yndajas/Nihongooo/README.md

 A mini site focused on learning Japanese hosted at <a href="https://nihongooo.yndajas.co" target="_blank">nihongooo.yndajas.co</a>.

+This was originally made as a solution to 'Homepage' from CS50 2020 problem set 8.
+Problem description: https://cs50.harvard.edu/x/2020/tracks/web/homepage

 ## Contributing

 Suggestions, questions, bug reports and pull requests are more than welcome.